| Appendix 5: Articles

 1. THE NEW LIGHT OF MYANMAR original

-(Wednesday, 25 June 1997)
+article (Wednesday, 25 June 1997)

 All-round efforts being made to develop agriculture sector